Luke-Skycrawler/CS6640/A2/report_2.md

 After getting the liquid level in pixel coordinate from either method, I compute the distance to the average levels of underfilled, perfect, and overfilled, and used the distance ratio for confidence.
 For example, if the liquid level $y$ lies in range $[y_{\text{perfect}}, y_{\text{under}}]$, then the confidence $p = \frac{y - y_{\text{under}}}{y_{\text{under}} - y_{\text{perfect}}}$.
 The threshold was set to 0.5, as it would corespond the liquid level right in the middle of $y_{\text{under}}$ and $y_{\text{perfect}}$.

+I computed the confidence for thresholding and kmeans independently.
+Then the two values are averaged to get the final confidence level.

 ![results](results.png)
+**Figure 2.2.
 Red: liquid surface detected by thresholding method.
 Green: liquid surface detected by k-means.
-Blue lines from top to bottom marks the critiria for overfilled, perfect and underfilled.
+Blue lines from top to bottom marks the critiria for overfilled, perfect and underfilled.**

 #### 3. Accuracy